Meredith Katz, Ph.D.

 My teaching, research, and service interests focus on nuanced forms of political and public participation within the context of consumer cultures.
 In particular, I am interested in the unconventional ways consumers leverage power to enact social change.
 I examine political and ethical consumerism as alternative forms of political action in a globalized world.
 I have been actively involved in the anti-sweatshop movement since 2007, and currently serve as the faculty advisor for United Students Against Sweatshops-VCU, Local 804.

-2017.
-Katz, Meredith A. “’The Sweatshop Effect’: Consumer Activism and the Anti- sweatshop Movement on College Campuses” in Shopping for Change: The Possibilities and Pitfalls of Consumer Resistance edited and compiled by Joseph Tohill and Louis Hyman.
+2017 Katz, Meredith A. “’The Sweatshop Effect’: Consumer Activism and the Anti- sweatshop Movement on College Campuses.”
+Pp. 243-254 in Shopping for Change: The Possibilities and Pitfalls of Consumer Resistance edited by Louis Hyman and Joseph Tohill.
 Ithaca, New York: Cornell University Press and Toronto: Between the Lines Press.